nagaphaneendra2001/Deep_Learning_Neural_Networks/README.md

 In the assignment2 folder there are some python source code files which are the solutions for the questions given in the assignment2.
 There is also a pdf file which contains all the information about the assignment2 and screenshots of the output.
 Video Link: https://drive.google.com/file/d/1ywi505FI9hv0NOyhKk0eVrwKjeSKY0BO/view?usp=drive_link

+Assignment3:

+In the assignment3 folder, there are some python source code files which are the solutions for the questions given in the assignment3.
+There is also a pdf file which contains all the information about the assignment3 and the screeshots of the outputs.
+Video link: